-Dialing 911 can report police, fire or medical emergencies from any campus or off- campus telephone or cell phone.
+Calling 911 can dispatch police, fire or medical emergencies from any campus or off-campus telephone or cell phone.
 The local police department dispatchers will answer calls.
 TTEPPD is linked directly to the 911-dispatch center via the computer-aided dispatch (CAD) system.
 Any calls requiring response to the main campus are routed to TTEPPD, as initial responders.
 Off-campus calls for emergency assistance will be answered by, and result in dispatch of, local law enforcement.